-Secondary Access and Risk Reduction Options A secondary access route could be developed by improving an existing dirt road that connects to the southeastern corner of the community.
+A secondary access route could be developed by improving an existing dirt road that connects to the southeastern corner of the community.
 The access route would extend roughly 2.5 miles to the south and connect to Tungsten Road.
 Additionally, Chalfant Road could be improved to better withstand flooding and storm surges.

 Strengths Constraints By utilizing an existing dirt road, development of the secondary access route may be more cost effective and reduce impacts on the visual and natural resources of the immediate area.
-The proposed route does not require an easement or eminent domain process of private property.
-The proposed secondary access route would require crossing land owned by LADWP.
-Although the proposed route provides secondary access leading out from a separate area of the community, it does not connect back to CA 6, the primary access road.
-In the event that Chalfant Road is flooded, it is possible that the primary access road, CA 6, would also be flooded.
+The proposed route does not require an easement or eminent domain process of private property. land owned by LADWP.Although the proposed route provides secondary access

-Table 5.7: Chalfant (White Mountain Estates) Access Assessment
+Table 5.7 Chalfant (White Mountain Estates) Community Secondary Access Assessment

-Single Access: Tungsten Road
+Single Access Road: Tungsten Road